iambst/CYBR8420_Titans_SA_Project/Software_Security_Requirements.md

 ### Misuse case three:

 - Nextcloud uses plain and simple HTTP traffic for all file handling.
-- It does not protect against a hacked device or server, but prevents data transfers on insecure networks like public WiFi networks, mobile devices or third party networks from being intercepted and is thus invaluable for a Nextcloud deployment.
+- It does not protect against a hacked device or server, but prevents data transfers on insecure networks like public WiFi networks, mobile devices or third party networks from being intercepted.